 \subsection{Case study 3: Non-interference in Typed Multi-threaded Programs}

 We also investigate {\em non-interference} in a multi-threaded program with type system.
-As a security policy, non-interference guarantees that low-security variables are independent from the high-security variables, thus, preserving secure information flow.
-For a concurrent program, a type system classifies each variable as either {\em high} or {\em low} security, labeled as {\em high-variable} and { \em low-variable}.
-Non-interference requires that all information about a high-variable cannot be inferred by observing any the value of a low-variable.
-In this case study, we look at a concurrent system example in~\cite{sv98}, which contains three threads $\alpha$, $\beta$, and $\omega$.
-The variables are assigned with different security level as follows. {\em PIN}, {\em trigger0}, and {\em trigger1} are classified as high-variable, and {\em maintrigger}, {\em mask}, and {\em result} are low-variables.
-In a multi-threaded setting, assuming that thread scheduling is fair, the program satisfies non-interference, if for all executions, there exists another one such that they start from different high-inputs (i.e., the values of {\em PIN} are not equal) and at termination point, they are in low-equivalent states (i.e., the values of {\em Result} are equal).
+Non-interference is a security policy that states that low-security variables are independent from the high-security variables, thus, preserving secure information flow.
+Each variable is labeled as a {\em high-variable} (high security) or { \em low-variable} (low security).
+Non-interference requires that all information about a high-variable cannot be inferred by observing any the values of a low-variable.
+In this case study, we look at a concurrent system example from~\cite{sv98}, which contains three threads $\alpha$, $\beta$, and $\gamma$.
+The variables are assigned with different security level as follows: {\em PIN}, {\em trigger0}, and {\em trigger1} are as high-variables, and {\em maintrigger}, {\em mask}, and {\em result} are low-variables.